 (a) Simultaneously with the submission of its application for a gaming school license, the operator(s) shall pay a non-refundable application/investigation fee of one thousand (\$1,000.00) along with all other fees provided for in the Gaming Control Act.
-These fees shall be payable to the Mississippi Department of Revenue State Tax Commission.
+These fees shall be payable to the Mississippi State Tax Commission.

 (b) Simultaneously with the submission of its application for a gaming school employee license, the applicant shall pay a non-refundable application/investigation fee of one hundred dollars (\$100.00) along with all other fees provided for in the Gaming Control Act.
-These fees shall be payable to the Mississippi Department of Revenue State Tax Commission.
+These fees shall be payable to the Mississippi State Tax Commission.